turtles2/spot-the-drowning-child/README.md

 # spot-the-drowning-child
 Lifeguarding Game

+This Project is a fork from FrankSalad I have changed the navigation and automated the new video submission system (In Progress).
+I have also added a lifeguard scanning games and submission tool (Roadmaped).

 [Spot The Drowning Child](http://spotthedrowningchild.com)

 Drowning people can be easy to miss.
 Once someone's instinctive response has taken over, they oftentimes look like they're swimming and go unnoticed by others closeby.